 Please note there are no RADA scholarships available for short courses.

 “Every tutor came in with such a sense of professionalism, kindness and exuberance.
-They were a total joy to work with!”
-AGES & STAGES OF ENGLISH DRAMA student, August 2015
+They were a total joy to work with!” - Feedback from Ages and Stages of English Drama.